Alexisrx96/Alexisrx96/README.md

 ###

 <h2 align="left">I'm a passionate learner who loves challenges and coffee.
-I've worked as a backend developer, a machine learning engineer, and a system analyst.
+I've worked as a backend developer, a machine learning engineer (just a couple of months), and a system analyst.
 Most of my projects are personal and tailored to my own needs.</h2>

 ###